 10.2 Items for future study

-The following technologies may be required to study items for SDR in future development of IMT-2000 and systems beyond IMT-2000.
+The following technologies may be required to study items for SDR in future development of IMT systems.
 Several technologies are being developed to a certain extent as shown in previous § 10.1.
 There are technical items that should be further studied and developed as follows.
 Study items regarding software download including over-the-air software download are described in § 6.

-To assist in applying SDR to the future development of IMT-2000 and systems beyond IMT-2000, the development of technology for the hardware element is encouraged as follows:
+To assist in applying SDR to the future development of IMT systems, the development of technology for the hardware element is encouraged as follows:

 – Further development of analogue signal processing devices such as antenna, RFU, AD/DA converters further.
 Especially for terminals, miniaturization or low power consumption are needed.
 Furthermore, software controlled frequency band-switching or multiband characteristics without hardware switching are required for the multi-mode/multiband terminal.